wzychla/OldMusicBox.EIH.Client/README.md

 ## Version History:

+* 1.1 (2025-01-15)
+	* added support for `ProviderName` in `AuthnRequest`.
+Current version of the Węzeł Krajowy specification still marks this attribute as optional but, for some reason, the provisioning procedure has been changed.
+Client systems that are provisioned are suddenly expected to send a given value of this attribute in the integration environment.
+	  Missing value or an incorrect value raises an exception at the WK integration server.
+This breaking change of the server's requirements is not supported without this change!

 * 1.0 (2024-10-11)
-	* bumped version number to 1.0 since the code is production ready (for over 3 years) and has been succesfully used in multiple projects
+	* bumped version number to 1.0 since the code is production ready (for over 3 years) and has been succesfully used in multiple applications
 	* upgraded the Bouncy reference to 1.8.9 since the 1.8.6 used before doesn't correctly handle some ECDA certificates

 * 0.71 (2022-09-12)